-The Swarthmore Lecture has been running for over a hundred years and has a key place in the life of the Religious Society of Friends in Britain.
-It has two purposes: firstly to interpret to Quakers their message and mission, and secondly to make the wider public aware of the spirit, the aims and fundamental principles of Friends.
+The lecture has two key purposes: firstly to interpret to Quakers their message and mission, and secondly to make the wider public aware of the spirit, the aims and fundamental principles of Friends.

-For more information about the Swarthmore Lecture contact Simon Best, Nurturing Friends & Meetings Tutor, Woodbrooke Quaker Study Centre, 1046 Bristol Road, Birmingham, B29 6LJ.
+For more information about the Swarthmore Lecture contact Simon Best, Head of Learning, Woodbrooke Quaker Study Centre, 1046 Bristol Road, Birmingham, B29 6LJ.
 Email: email@example.com